 If you want to learn more about Flickr, be sure to check out our free Flickr course here.

 Instagram may not be the best app for making concise albums of your family memories, but it’s certainly the most popular.
 With Instagram, you can edit the photos right on your device, share information about the photos including where they were taken, tag your friends, and have others comment on the photos.
-Download the Instagram app from the App Store if you have an iOS device, or from Google Play if you have an Android device, and start sharing your photos today.
+You can also share stories or live stream on Instagram, so if you’re on vacation or doing something fun with the family, your Instagram followers can watch along in real time!

 To learn more about sharing photos on Instagram, check out our Instagram course here.